Skip to Content

 I also don’t like the glare that glass gives while you look at the painting.

-2 – Protection from the environment
+2 – Varnish protects from the changes in the environment

 A dried varnish is a hard protective layer, it is harder than cured acrylics which means it assures better protection.